Michael Mann: 2001–present

 In January 2010, it was reported by Variety that Mann, alongside David Milch, would serve as co-executive producer of new TV series Luck starring Dustin Hoffman and Dennis Farina.
 The series was an hour-long HBO production, and Mann directed the series' pilot.
 Although initially renewed for a second season after the airing of the pilot, it was eventually cancelled due to the death of three horses during production.

 In February 2013, it was announced that Mann had been developing an untitled thriller film with screenwriter Morgan Davis Foehl for over a year, for Legendary Pictures.
 In May 2013, Mann started filming the action thriller, named Blackhat, in Los Angeles, Kuala Lumpur, Hong Kong and Jakarta.
 The film, starring Chris Hemsworth as a hacker who gets released from prison to pursue a cyberterrorist across the globe, was released in January 2015 by Universal.
 It received mixed reviews and was a commercial disaster, although several critics included it in their year-end "best-of" lists.

 Mann directed the first episode of the 2022 crime series Tokyo Vice for HBO Max, his first directing work since Blackhat.
 In August the same year, Mann released Heat 2, a novel he had co-written with Meg Gardiner.
 The book takes place from 1988 to 2000, covering events that happen before and after the 1995 film.
 The same month, Mann began shooting Ferrari starring Adam Driver and Penélope Cruz in Modena.
 The film premiered at the 80th Venice International Film Festival and was released in the US in December 2023.
 Ferrari received generally positive reviews from critics and attained moderate box office success in the United States, while under-performing in overseas box office.

+Mann intends for his next film to be Heat 2, which will be distributed by Amazon MGM Studios under the United Artists division.
+Bruckheimer and Mann will both produce, marking the first time they have worked together since Thief.
+Leonardo DiCaprio and Christian Bale are reportedly cast in the lead, with Stephen Graham, Jason Clarke, Inde Navarrette, Ebon Moss-Bachrach and Adam Driver in talks for roles.
+Production is planning to start in November 2026.